Skip to content

 color(--oklab 0.53998 0.0962 -0.09284 / 1)

-Averaging is not restricted to any certain amount of colors.
+Averaging can be applied to any amount of colors.

 >>> Color.average(['red', 'yellow', 'orange', 'green'])